Aesthetic Realism Looks at New York City: The High Line

 by Faith and John Stern

 When the first half-mile of the High Line opened as an elevated public park in June 2009, it was an immediate success.
-Pleased visitors from all over the world, including crowds of New Yorkers, have flocked to it, ranging from a few thousand on weekdays up to 20,000 on weekends.
+Pleased visitors from all over the world, including crowds of New Yorkers, have flocked to it, ranging from many thousand on weekdays up to 100,000 on weekends.
 1 What is it about this “park in the sky” that has attracted such interest?

 The High Line